 Note: Avoid choosing weak passwords.
-Use the built-in WordPress password strength meter to help you come up with a strong password.
+Use the WordPress password strength meter to help you set up a strong password.

-Click the Update Profile button when done to update your password settings.
+Click Update Profile when you have entered your new details to update your password settings.

 So far, the above steps work if you’ve forgotten your password but you have access to your username or email address.

-What can you do if you can’t remember both your username and password?
+How can you log in if you’ve forgotten both your username and password?

-As this tutorial is really designed for non-technical WordPress users, we recommend that if the information above hasn’t helped you get back into your WordPress admin area, then either contact someone who can provide you with technical assistance (i.e. your webmaster, website management person or your webhost) and ask them to help you reset your WordPress Password from phpMyAdmin, or you can try using the method below, which will reveal your username and email address, so you at least you can get your password reset and log back in.
+As this tutorial is really intended for non-technical WordPress users, we suggest that if the information above hasn’t helped you get back into your WordPress admin area, then either contact someone who can provide you with technical support (i.e. your webmaster, web management person or your webhost) and let them know that you need to change your WordPress Password from phpMyAdmin, or you can try using the method below, which will simply reveal your username and email address, so you at least you can get your password reset and log back in.

-All you need is access to your server’s control panel.
-Don’t worry, you won’t be changing anything … you’ll just be taking a look!
+All you need is admin access to your server.
+Don’t worry, you won’t be changing anything inside your server … you’re just taking a look!

-For the example below, we’ll be working with cPanel …
+For the example below, we’ll be working with the cPanel management application …

 Note: We provide tutorials on using cPanel inside the WPTrainMe PRO member’s area.